Doctors & Staff

 Heather Kunz is a Certified Veterinary Technician proud to work at a busy, high-quality, and progressive veterinary practice.
 She has professional interests in laboratory diagnostics and radiology.

-Originally from Grand Rapids, MI, Heather moved to the Superior, WI area in 2001.
+Originally from Grand Rapids, MN, Heather moved to the Superior, WI area in 2001.
 Some of Heather’s favorite things include camping, reading, and Mexican food.
 She has a special place in her heart for cats.
 Her first pet was a black and white cat named Blackie, and she currently is a pet parent to the best cat in the world, Opal, and a terrier mix, Fonzie.

 Emily Gleason, Certified Veterinary Technician